 Cicada killers are black with yellow markings on the thorax and abdomen and can grow up to 1.5 inches.
 They have large, rust-colored eyes and orangish-red wings and legs.

 Cicada killer wasps can sting humans if threatened, but it takes work to provoke or aggravate them.
-Females cicada killers can sting, but only when handled or disturbed.
-They do not have the instinct to protect their nests the way bees do, Allsup says.
-Males cannot sting, but may forcefully investigate an intruder in its territory to see if it is another male.
+Female cicada killers can sting, but only when handled or disturbed.
+Allsup says they do not have the instinct to protect their nests the way bees do.
+Males cannot sting but may forcefully investigate an intruder in their territory to see if it is another male.

 Cicada killers dig underground tunnels after they mate.
 Females prefer dry, well-drained bare ground to build their nests.
 They then leave in search of cicadas to feed their future larvae, stopping along the way to drink nectar and water.